Franconia: Rivers and lakes

 The two most important rivers of the region are the Main and its primary tributary, the Regnitz.
 The tributaries of these two rivers in Franconia are the Tauber, Pegnitz, Rednitz and Franconian Saale.
 Other major rivers in the region are the Jagst and Kocher in Hohenlohe-Franconia, which empty into the Neckar north of Heilbronn in Baden-Württemberg, the Altmühl and the Wörnitz in Middle Franconia, both tributaries of the Danube, and the upper and middle reaches of the Werra, the right-hand headstream of the Weser.
 In the northeast of Upper Franconia rise two left-hand tributaries of the Elbe: the Saxon Saale and the Eger.

 The Main-Danube Canal connects the Main and Danube across Franconia, running from Bamberg via Nuremberg to Kelheim.
 It thus complements the Rhine, Main and Danube, helping to ensure a continuous navigable waterway between the North Sea and the Black Sea.
 In Franconia, there are only a few, often very small, natural lakes.
 This is due to fact that most natural lakes in Germany are glacial or volcanic in origin, and Franconia escaped both influences in recent earth history.
 Among the largest waterbodies are reservoirs, which are mostly used as water reserves for the relatively dry landscapes of Franconia.
-These includes the waters of the Franconian Lake District, which was established in the 1970s and is also a tourist attraction.
+These include the waters of the Franconian Lake District, which was established in the 1970s and is also a tourist attraction.
 The heart of these lakes is the Großer Brombachsee, which has an area of 8.7 km2 and is thus the largest waterbody in Franconia by surface area.